 - Next, move to the left ankle, the right calf, the left calf, the right thigh, and the left thigh.

 - Shift your focus to your pelvis and hips.
 Place your hands on your hips as you visualize this entire region filling with golden energy.
-See the power expand to your buttocks, sexual organs, and anus, moving your hands around this area as you do.
+See the power expand to your buttocks, reproductive organs, and anus, moving your hands around this area as you do.

 - Move your awareness and hands to your lower abdomen, breathing golden light into the abdominal organs.